MacLemon/CongressChecklist/README.md

 - Peroxides
 - Samsung Galaxy Note 7
 - Batteries >=100Wh
-- Self Balancing Scooters(Hoverboards), unless you remove the battery.
+- Self-balancing scooters (hoverboards), unless you remove the battery.
-- (strong) rare-earths Magnets (really small and weak magnets, like the needle of a compass, are okay)
+- (Strong) rare-earth magnets (really small and weak magnets, like the needle of a compass, are okay)

-### Not allowed or often problematic on flights, or at least not in hand-lagguage
+### Not allowed or often problematic on flights, or at least not in hand luggage
 - All kind of blades
   - Knives, even small pocket knives
 - Lockpicking equipment
 - Handcuffs

-### Items *only* allowed to be carried *on your body*, but *neither* in checked in luggage nor hand-lagguage.
+### Items *only* allowed to be carried *on your body*, but *neither* in checked in luggage nor hand luggage.
 - Small lighters (one per person)

 ## 🎒 Things to pack